zowe/docs-site/docs/user-guide/configure-uss.md

 ## What is USS?

 The UNIX System Services element of z/OS® is a UNIX operating environment, which is implemented within the z/OS operating system.
 It is also known as z/OS UNIX. z/OS UNIX files are organized in a hierarchy, as in a UNIX system.
 All files are members of a directory, and each directory in turn is a member of another directory at a higher level in the hierarchy.
 The highest level of the hierarchy is the *root* directory.
 The z/OS UNIX files system is also known as zFS.
+This zFS directory is the location where the Zowe runtime files and folders are installed.

 For more information on USS, see the following resources: